-It seems like almost by storm Bärenreiter has taken the sheet music market in the last 15 years, but this company is almost 100 years old, and has been consistently publishing pretty decent editions prior to going heavily into the "urtext" market.
+It seems like almost by storm Bärenreiter has taken the sheet music market in the last 15 years, but this company is almost 100 years old and has been consistently publishing pretty decent editions before going heavily into the "urtext" market.
 As a young cellist, I remember running into Bärenreiter with their edition of Alkan's sonata and a few complete editions like Neue Bach Ausgabe and Neue Mozart Ausgabe.
-But in the last 15 years they have become more aggressive in their marketing campaign.
+But in the last 15 years, they have become more aggressive in their marketing campaign.
 They have a good reputation to fall back on.

 Today, Bärenreiter markets itself as primarily an "urtext" publisher of public domain music, but they also publish quite a bit of contemporary works by composers like Matthias Pintscher and others.
 Bärenreiter seems to have a good relationship with Henle, their direct competitor in the "urtext" market, even publishing orchestra parts for Henle's complete Haydn edition.

 Every company has a slogan: "Bärenreiter Urtext: the last word in authentic text - the musicians' choice."
 This is where I take issue with Bärenreiter.
 You might say, "it's just a slogan."
 But I believe that a slogan should honestly reflect reality.